agarwalrachit399/Researchify/README.md

 ## Features
-- 🔍 Search in Natural Language or use existing description or abstracts
+- 🔍 Search in Natural Language or use existing descriptions or abstracts
 - 🔍 Search Similar Papers based on a seed paper
 - 👀 View the paper in pdf format within the browser
 - 📝 Ask any questions about the research paper